swarnimsandeepds/INDE577SPRING24/Supervised Machine Learning/Linear Regression/README.md

-# Linear Regression Project Overview
+Linear Regression Project Overview

-## Introduction to Linear Regression
+Introduction to Linear Regression

-Linear regression is a fundamental machine learning algorithm that predicts numerical values using input characteristics.
-It presupposes a linear relationship between the features and the goal variable.
-The model learns the coefficients that best suit the data and can predict future inputs.
+Linear regression is a basic machine learning technique used to predict numerical outcomes based on input features.
+It assumes a linear correlation between the independent variables and the target variable.

 Linear Regression Explanation